tltary/node_short_link/README.md

 ### database connect

-create db.js in config/
+create db.js in config/\
-see exmaple in config/db.example.js
+see example in config/db.example.js